edchapman88/serving/README.md

 - server private key

 **Keep the CA private key safe because it enables new certs to be produced that are considered trusted for any devices on which the CA has been added as a trusted CA!**

+The steps in the `Makefile` were informed by this [blog post](https://arminreiter.com/2022/01/create-your-own-certificate-authority-ca-using-openssl/).